jts307/MazeProject1/DESIGN.md

   - N is the value of nAvatars and
   - D is the value of Difficulty.
   - The first line of the file should contain $USER, the `MazePort`, and the date & time.
-- Create N copies of the avatar client (as threads), with the parameters that they need:
+- Create N copies of the avatar client (as threads) using *avatar_new*, with the parameters that they need:
   - `AvatarId`
   - `nAvatars`
   - `Difficulty`